AndunHH/spacemouse/README.md

   9 encoder wheel-test
  30 parameters (read, write, edit, view)
 ```
+#### Usage of serial interface menu

+- all inputs are done by typing a number and press 'enter'.
+To input floating point-values - and . are allowed.
+- to abort a numerical input, press 'esc', 'q' or another non-numerical char
+- to select a menu / debug-mode, input its number
+- to leave a running debug-mode press 'space', 'esc' or 'q'
+- the active menu-level is shown by its prompt, example "mode::"
+- to leave a menu-level press 'space', 'esc' or 'q'
+- a typed in value will be shown AFTER 'enter' is pressed

 ### Storing parameters in the EEPROM
 The parameters from the config.h file are initially read and stored in the eeprom of the controller.
 Despite the hardware related constant definitions, you can edit all the sensitivities on the fly over the menu item 30: